The Best Way to Drop 10 Grand: A Food Adventure Through India

 No matter the destination, the thread of all of Peggy Markel's trips are food and culture; which means a wide range of adventures will be had.

-If India is on your bucket list of dream destinations, it’s time you finally check that box.
+If India is on your bucket list of dream culinary destinations, it’s time you finally check that box.
 To insure that the trip exceeds your expectations, then you must have Peggy Markel as your guide.

 What to Expect:

 The trip begins in New Delhi where guests stay in one of the premiere palace hotels then travel by train to Jaipur where you’ll meet food scholars and have the opportunity to cook, eat and listen to their stories.
 There you’ll stay at the jaw dropping Samode Haveli.
-In Jaipur you’ll learn about curries and the traditional vessels in which they are made.
-You’ll shop for textiles and explore the small palaces with, in addition to Peggy, incredibly knowledgeable local guides.
+While in Jaipur you’ll learn about curries and the traditional vessels in which they are made.
+You’ll shop for textiles and explore the small palaces with, in addition to Peggy, her incredibly knowledgeable local guides.

 In Peggy’s words, this trip is about living a regal and rustic experience.
-In the north you’ll experience India’s supreme hospitality, while in the south you will get off the beaten path to a place that hasn’t changed in thousands of years.
+In the north you’ll experience India’s supreme hospitality, while in the south you will get off-the-beaten path to a place that hasn’t changed in thousands of years.
 Know you will be safe in her hands given her long-time connections to great chefs and amazing home cooks.
-“It’s very intimate,” says Peggy.
-“As if you’re traveling with a good friend.”
+“It’s very intimate,” says Peggy, “As if you’re traveling with a good friend.”

 Cost: $10,357 per person based on double occupancy; single supplement $2,797

 Price includes: Most meals and all cooking classes, airport pick-up, transportation in air conditioned vehicles, cultural excursions to palaces and local artisans, villages and marketplaces, and historical sites

 Length: 14 days/13 nights in the region of Rajashthan